aerospike/aerospike-client-nodejs/examples/README.md

   - operate - perform multiple operations on a record
   - info - get cluster state information
 - **Batch & Query Operations**
-  - batchRead - read a batch of records
+  - batch - read a batch of records
   - query - run a query to fetch records matching a filter
   - scan - run a scan on an entire namespace or set